AFixt/inclusivista-docs/README.md

 Displays promotions within the navigation menu.
 This feature shows banner images on a 'Mega Menu' Drop Down.

 To modify/ add this, to go 'Section' -> 'Header' -> 'Upload Image'.
-There, you will be able to add an image and a link.
+From there, you will be able to add an image and a link.

 ![Alt](images/in-menu-promos.png)